R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank02/FdF/README.md

-## MiniLibX installation guide, as performed with a Raspberry Pi 2:
+## Simple MiniLibX installation guide, as performed with a Raspberry Pi 2:

 - Download and install the X11 development package